 Looking for online marketing campaign goal and objective examples and ideas?
 Below are a few common goal and objective instances with some notes to help you get started with your Internet marketing campaign.

-Traffic does not equal traffic.
+All traffic does not equal targeted traffic.
 Your campaign’s goal is to get visitors to your site who actually care about what you offer and will want to be there.
 There is no sense in putting in time and effort to drive traffic to your site that will then bounce (come to a page of your site and leave without visiting any other pages of your site).

 Before you start putting effort into your off-site Internet marketing campaign (meaning activities not on your site but throughout the Internet; like link building, social media marketing, digital advertising, etc.), make sure you do some obvious but more often overlooked than you would believe housekeeping work on-site;